FLUX.1 Kontext: AI-Powered Image Editing

 FLUX.1 Fill [dev] (inpainting)

 Does an excellent job blending the masked area seamlessly with the original image, but struggles to fully transform the boy into a panda.
 The original pixel information is too strong for the model to make such a dramatic change.
-The advantage is that we can be selective with the mask, so unmasked areas stay perfectly intact.
-Even with aggressive settings (high steps and CFG), the model can't break free from the existing visual constraints to create what we actually want.

 FLUX.1 [dev] (image-to-image)

 Produces a convincing bicycle scene because the prompt includes all the scene details, but again can't make the precise character transformation we need.
 At 0.8 strength, it stays too close to the original.
 Push the strength higher, and the entire scene changes dramatically.
-We're no longer editing, we're generating something completely new.

 FLUX.1 Kontext [pro] (instruction-based)

 What makes this possible is a combination of diffusion technology and sophisticated instruction understanding.
 The model doesn't just process your text prompt.
 It analyzes the image, identifies objects and relationships within it, and figures out exactly what needs to change while preserving everything else.
-It's like having an AI that actually understands the difference between "edit this" and "remake this".

 Key capabilities and use cases